selesselvan/food-recipe-zoomcamp/README.md

 * Over **230K recipes** with details like ingredients, cooking steps, and metadata.
 * Perfect for NLP applications such as semantic retrieval and text generation.
 * Used only the **RAW_recipes.csv** file (from Kaggle) to build the knowledge base.
+* The dataset can be downloaded directly from Kaggle or from [Google Drive](https://drive.google.com/drive/folders/18bgIVGCDvC8by-9pD3WSTqa-Z_CGK_qw?usp=drive_link).
+Since the file is quite large, it could not be uploaded to this repository.

 ---